OpitzLab/NeMo-TMS/README.md

 **Note:** throughout this repository, <ins>neuron</ins> refers to the biological neural cells, while <ins>NEURON</ins> refers to the NEURON simulation environment used for the computational modeling of neurons.

 ## Instructions
-To run a full multi-scale model, follow the documentations in each directory in the following order:
+To run a full multi-scale model, follow the documentations in each directory in the given order.
+Make sure to set up the software requirements (at the end of the documentation at each folder) before running each step.
 1. <code>NEURON-Model-Generation</code> generates neuron models from the morphological reconstructions of neurons (samples in <code>Neuron_Reconstructions</code>)
 2. <code>Export_NEURON_Segments</code> exports the coordinates of the NEURON model segments to be used in later steps
 3. <code>Electric-Field-Modeling</code> outlines the macroscopic electric field modeling